-- 1 Tbsp granulated sweetener i.e. Swerve or similar Adjust amount to taste
+- 1 tablespoon granulated sweetener i.e. Swerve or similar Adjust amount to taste

-- 2 Tbsp butter for frying may use coconut oil
+- 2 tablespoon butter for frying may use coconut oil

 - In a stand blender, combine ricotta, vanilla protein shake or milk, eggs, coconut flour, sweetener, baking powder and vanilla.
 Process until fully combined and slightly thickened.

 - Heat 1 tablespoon butter over medium in a large skillet or a griddle.
 Use a 2 ounce ice cream scoop to dived the batter.
 Use the back of the scoop to spread batter into roughly a 4 inch circle.

 - Cook in batches for 3-4 minutes per side.
 Watch for bubbles in the batter carefully turning with a spatula.
 Remove to a platter and keep warm.
 Additional butter may be needed between batches.